ihorkatkov/bunq_hackathon_be/SPEC.md

 AI-powered investment platform that leverages Bunq banking data to create personalized investment profiles and recommendations.

 ## Executive Summary
 Bunq Investment Coach is an AI-powered investment advisory platform that demystifies investment decisions for everyday banking customers.
-Developed during a one-day hackathon in partnership with Bunq, this solution analyzes users' transaction histories to create personalized investment profiles and portfolio recommendations.
+Developed during a **4-hour hackathon** in partnership with Bunq, this solution analyzes users' transaction histories to create personalized investment profiles and portfolio recommendations.
 The platform features an intuitive chat interface that allows users to understand and adjust their investment strategies in natural language, making investing accessible to everyone regardless of financial literacy level.

 ## Problem Statement
 Investing remains intimidating and complex for average consumers: